 The procedures you must follow to ask the trustee and court for permission to incur new debt vary, so check with your Chapter 13 trustee or attorney to find out the specific procedures required in your bankruptcy court.
 Below we've outlined a typical process for getting a new car loan.

 Keep in mind that the process could take up to a month or more, so try to plan ahead.

-A word of caution: Some bankruptcy courts and trustees look unfavorably upon incurring new debt, so try to obtain permission before you incur the debt.
-If the court or the trustee take a very dim view of the new debt you’ve incurred without permission, your case could get dismissed.
+A word of caution: Bankruptcy courts look unfavorably upon incurring new debt, so it's important to obtain permission before you incur the debt.
+Otherwise, your case could get dismissed.